HwasikJeong/cs285/hw4/README.md

 ![Tag](https://img.shields.io/badge/Off_Policy-red)
 ![Tag](https://img.shields.io/badge/Discrete_Action_Space-green)

 In this experiment, I implemented a Model-Based Reinforcement Learning (MBRL) with Model Predictive Control (MPC).
-The approach involves explicitly learning a dynamics model $f(s'|s, a)$ to approximate environment transitions $p(s'|s, a)$, which is then used for planning actions using MPC strategies such as the [Cross-Entropy Method (CEM)](https://arxiv.org/pdf/1909.11652), [random shooting](https://arxiv.org/pdf/1909.11652), or Monte Carlo Tree Search (MCTS).
+The approach involves explicitly learning a dynamics model $f(s'|s, a)$ to approximate environment transitions $p(s'|s, a)$, which is then used for planning actions using MPC strategies such as the [Cross-Entropy Method (CEM)](https://arxiv.org/pdf/1909.11652), [Random Shooting](https://arxiv.org/pdf/1909.11652), or Monte Carlo Tree Search (MCTS).

 However, the problem is that planning requires access to the real-world environment in order to obtain rewards (e.g., `env.get_reward()`).
+Additionally, since MPC plans over a finite (limited) horizon $H$, the agent may overlook delayed rewards or long-term dependencies, making it potentially shortsighted. 😢

 For a more detailed analysis and implementation, see this [page](https://github.com/JeongHwaSik/cs285/blob/main/hw4/hw4.pdf).